What is Leber Hereditary Optic Neuropathy?

 Genes within the nucleus are inherited from both biological parents.
 Nevertheless, mitochondrial genes are only inherited from the mother.
 This means a male with a mitochondrial DNA mutation won’t transmit it genetically to any of his biological sons, while a woman with a mitochondrial DNA mutation will transfer it to all her biological descendants.

-90-95% of LHON cases are caused by one of the three concrete mitochondrial DNA mutations.
+More than 95% of LHON cases are caused by one of the three concrete mitochondrial DNA mutations.
 However, a significant percentage of people who have these mutations never develop the disease symptoms.
 More specifically, only a 10% of women and 50% of men who are carriers of any of these mutations will develop optic neuropathy.
 This means other genetic (mitochondrial or nuclear) and/or environmental factors must act in order to trigger the vision loss.
 For example, exposure to tobacco or high amounts of alcohol in carriers of these mutations increases the risk to develop the disease.

-Typically, LHON carriers remain asymptomatic until they experience a loss of vision, more or less sudden, in an eye, and a few weeks or months later, in the other eye.
 Vision keeps worsening for some weeks until is deep and, in most cases, central vision (essential for tasks such as reading, driving or recognizing faces) is severely and permanently affected in both eyes, although some people experience some visual recovery after some time.
 This permanent vision loss is due to the death of optic nerve cells, responsible for sending images from eyes to the brain.

 Although vision loss is the only symptom in most LHON patients, arrhythmias, and neurological troubles (postural tremors or other movement disorders) have been described in some of them.